Kendall Teacher Scholars Scholarship Fund

 - Applicants must have current State of Michigan Teacher Certification.

-- Only coursework receiving a 3.00 GPA or higher will be eligible for reimbursement.
+- Only coursework receiving a 3.00 GPA or higher will be eligible.

-- Up to six hours will be reimbursed for any given semester, with no more than nine reimbursed each academic year.
+- Up to six hours will be reimbursed for any given semester.

 Four times per year (Eligible semesters include fall, spring, summer I and summer II.)